 The difference between this formulation and the standard version ("Only present objects exist") is that the standard formulation of presentism utilizes a notion of existence which has a static character and, as such, says nothing about the possible behavior of the present objects, and nothing about the ontological status of past and future objects except for the fact that they do not exist.
 In this standard version, the present can be "frozen" or "petrified," which is logically consistent but contrary to our experience, or it can "move" (if we assume an additional postulates intended to "move" the present) but then it leads to a related cluster of problems: what is the origin of the move of now; what does it consist in; and what is the rate of the time passage.
-What is also important, in no way does it follows from the notion of static existence that things endure, 21 neither that they are changing.
+What is also important, in no way does it follows from the notion of static existence that things endure,21 neither that they are changing.

-The proposed form of dynamic presentism, based on the notion of dynamic existence and equivalent to a metaphysical theory of the flow of time, solves a property.
-Presentness is the act of temporal being" (Craig 1997: 37).
+The proposed form of dynamic presentism, based on the notion of dynamic existence and equivalent to a metaphysical theory of the flow of time, solves

-[&]quot;[T] o say that my lecture is present is just to say that I am lecturing-flat, no prefixes.
+20 "[T]o say that my lecture is present is just to say that I am lecturing-flat, no prefixes.
 The pastness of the event, that is its having taken place, is not the same thing as the event itself; nor is its futurity; but the presentness of an event is just the event.
 The presentness of an event is just the event.
 The presentness of my lecturing, for instance, is just my lecturing" (Prior 1970: 247).

-"To be present is simply to be, to exist, and to be present at a given time is just to exist at that time-no less and no more" (Christensen 1993: 168).
-"On a presentist ontology, to exist temporally is to be present.
-Since presentness is identical with temporal existence (or occurrence) and existence is not a property, neither is presentness all of these problems: according to this conception, the main ontological thesis of presentism expressing the dynamic nature of reality states simply existence of the flow of time, and that it consists of the dynamic existence of all of the objects which our world consists of.
-That only the present (=df what dynamically exists) dynamically exists is an analytically true consequence of the first definition, as it should be because we call the present just all these objects which dynamically exist.22 This does not, however, trivialize presentism because this is not an ontological thesis of presentism and the main ontological thesis DR of the presentists is not trivial.
-Dynamically existing things are treated here as objects which persist through time directionally toward the future; dynamic existence introduces an essential temporal asymmetry into the world because the past consists of things and events that dynamically existed and cannot be changed while the future is to come into being and as such is probably open.
-They retain their strict identity through time being wholly present at each moment, what is again consistent with presentism.23 The present understood in such a way is continually changing, which is also in accordance with our everyday experience.
+[&]quot;To be present is simply to be, to exist, and to be present at a given time is just to exist at that time-no less and no more" (Christensen 1993: 168).

+[&]quot;On a presentist ontology, to exist temporally is to be present.
+Since presentness is identical with temporal existence (or occurrence) and existence is not a property, neither is presentness a property.
+Presentness is the act of temporal being" (Craig 1997: 37).

-Berit Brogaard (2000, section 3) showed that presentism can be reconciled with perdurantism (called by her four-dimensionalism); in her model, things have four dimensions (that is, they perdure) in the sense that they have an unfolding temporal dimension in addition to the three spatial ones.
+21 Berit Brogaard (2000, section 3) showed that presentism can be reconciled with perdurantism (called by her four-dimensionalism); in her model, things have four dimensions (that is, they perdure) in the sense that they have an unfolding temporal dimension in addition to the three spatial ones.